Mukesh Haikerwal: Personal life

 Haikerwal is married to Karyn Alexander, who is also a doctor and they have three sons Ajaya, Suresh, and Jeevan.

 On 27 September 2008, Haikerwal was assaulted and robbed by five men near Dennis Reserve in Williamstown, Victoria.
 Haikerwal sustained serious head injuries in the attack, and was in a coma for 24 hours, remaining in hospital for two months.
-Maikerwal recalls trying to reason with the youths who assaulted him, but has no memory of the actual blow to the head.
+Haikerwal recalls trying to reason with the youths who assaulted him, but has no memory of the actual blow to the head.
 However, he quickly realised the potential of a bleed in his brain and managed to call his wife, and with the assistance of a nearby police officer and his brother Dr Deepak Haikerwal, a cardiologist, was able to get to hospital.
 He underwent emergency brain surgery to remove two blood clots from his brain and suffered an injury which required him to learn how to walk and talk again.
 He was transferred to Epworth Hospital's in-patient rehabilitation centre, where he underwent a "five-week program of intense physiotherapy and speech therapy, after which he was talking and walking as before."
 When one of the attackers was not deported to his home country, Haikerwal said he supported the decision in principle, but expressed some concerns whether victims' interests were being carefully considered in these cases.
-The prison sentences the attackers received are said to have given Haikerwal little comfort but he commented [that while]..."violence is something we cannot tolerate in our community...I think (this sentence) shows police have investigated and police work is seen to have some value."
+The prison sentences the attackers received are said to have given Haikerwal little comfort but he commented [that while]..."violence is something we cannot tolerate in our community...I think [this sentence] shows police have investigated and police work is seen to have some value."